Collective excitations in three-band superconductors: Introduction

-The physics of three-band SC systems (for example, some ferropnictides $\mathrm{LiFeAs},\mathrm{NaFeAs},\mathrm{Ba}_{1-x}K_{x}\mathrm{Fe}_{2}\mathrm{As}_{2}$ \cite{kuzm1,kuzm2,kord} and strontium ruthenate $\mathrm{Sr_{2}RuO_{4}}$ \cite{scaff}) is much richer and complicated than physics of two-band superconductors.
-In the three-band case the equilibrium phase differences are not only $0$ or $\pi$, but they can be non-integer numbers of $\pi$ depending on signs of the interband interactions $\epsilon_{ik}$ \cite{stanev1,stanev2,tanaka}.
-Thus, the equilibrium values of OP $\Psi_{1,2}$ in two-band superconductors are assumed to be real in absence of current and magnetic field, however for three-band superconductors it is not always possible to do all OP $\Psi_{1,2,3}$ real, for example, when all interband coupling are repulsive ($\epsilon_{12}>0,\epsilon_{13}>0,\epsilon_{23}>0$) or when one coupling is repulsive but the other two are attractive (for example, $\epsilon_{12}>0,\epsilon_{13}<0,\epsilon_{23}<0$).
-As a consequence, the chiral ground state, frustration and the time-reversal symmetry breaking (TRSB) \cite{stanev1,tanaka,stanev2,babaev2,maiti}, the massless Leggett mode \cite{lin,kobay}, type-1.5 regimes \cite{babaev1} can occur.
-In addition, the TRSB state and the frustration essentially effects on the Josephson current and magnetic penetration depth in junctions between three-band superconductors \cite{hu} and between single-band and three-band superconductors \cite{yerin2,asker3}.
-As demonstrated in Ref.\cite{stanev2,babaev1}, unlike two-band superconductors, the Higgs modes and the Leggett modes can be hybridized, and besides the effect of hybridization is essential if the interband coupling is strong.
-The dynamics of two- and three-band systems has been generalized for multi-band systems in Ref.\cite{hase}, where it has been demonstrated, that there are 2 massive Leggett modes and $N-3$ massless Leggett modes in $N$-band systems ($N>2$).
-At the same time, in most works about multi-band superconductivity the drag effect had not be accounted, and, respectively, it's role remains unknown.
+The physics of three-band SC systems (for example, some ferropnictides LiFeAs, NaFeAs, Ba$_{1-x}$K$_{x}$Fe$_{2}$As$_{2}$~\cite{kuzm1,kuzm2,kord} and strontium ruthenate $\mathrm{Sr_{2}RuO_{4}}$~\cite{scaff}) is much richer and more complicated than the physics of two-band superconductors.
+In the three-band case, the equilibrium phase differences are not only $0$ or $\piup$, but they can be non-integer numbers of $\piup$ depending on the signs of the interband interactions $\epsilon_{ik}$~\cite{stanev1,stanev2,tanaka}.
+Thus, the equilibrium values of OP $\Psi_{1,2}$ in two-band superconductors are assumed to be real in the absence of current and magnetic field, although for three-band superconductors it is not always possible to make all OP $\Psi_{1,2,3}$ real, for example, when all interband couplings are repulsive ($\epsilon_{12}>0$, $\epsilon_{13}>0$, $\epsilon_{23}>0$) or when one coupling is repulsive but the other two are attractive (for example, $\epsilon_{12}>0$, $\epsilon_{13}<0$, $\epsilon_{23}<0$).
+As a consequence, the chiral ground state, frustration and the time-reversal symmetry breaking (TRSB)~\cite{stanev1,tanaka,stanev2,stanev3,babaev2,maiti,wilson,dias,yerin3}, the massless Leggett mode~\cite{lin1,kobay}, topological excitations~\cite{lin2,yerin4,babaev3}, type-1.5 regimes~\cite{babaev1} can occur.
+In addition, the TRSB state and the frustration essentially effects the Josephson current and magnetic penetration depth in junctions between three-band superconductors~\cite{hu,huang} and between single-band and three-band superconductors~\cite{yerin2,asker3,yerin5}.
+As demonstrated in references~\cite{stanev2,babaev1}, unlike two-band superconductors, the Higgs modes and the Leggett modes can be hybridized.
+Furthermore, the effect of hybridization is essential if the interband coupling is strong.
+The dynamics of two- and three-band systems was generalized for multi-band systems in reference~\cite{hase}, where it was demonstrated that there are 2 massive Leggett modes and $N-3$ massless Leggett modes in $N$-band systems ($N>2$).
+At the same time, in most works on multi-band superconductivity, the drag effect has not been taken into account, and, respectively, its role remains unknown.